-The Toledo Thursday Market has been serving their local community for nearly 5 years.
+The Toledo Thursday Market has served their local community for nearly 5 years.
 Recently, they doubled in size and now have a strong following in their community.

 Looking for alternative ways to grow their market, they started with Local Line in early 2020.
-When COVID-19 hit Washington in March, they pivoted 100% to online sales because they weren't able to open.
+When COVID-19 hit Washington in March, they pivoted 100% to online sales because they couldn't open.
 Because they were quick to move online, they were the only open market in their county for two and a half months!

-A year later in March 2021, the Toledo Thursday Market team is finding success selling both online and in-person.
-We sat down with Market Manager Carol Berch to understand more about their switch to selling online, and learn how balancing both works for them and their vendors!
+A year later in March 2021, the Toledo Thursday Market team finds success selling both online and in-person.
+We sat down with Market Manager Carol Berch to understand more about their switch to selling online and learn how balancing both works for them and their vendors!

 Here's a quick view of each question we asked Carol (we've starred our favourite ones!):

 - Can you tell us a bit about the market?

 - How did you hear about Local Line?
 Why did you decide to start using us?

 - What is a week-in-the-life of a market manager online?*